 Where do tigers live?

-Tigers live in Southeast Asia, including China and eastern parts of Russia.
-Tigers are found in a variety of habitats, including rainforests, taiga (cold northern forests), swamps and grasslands.
+Tigers are found in a variety of habitats, including tropical rainforests, taiga (cold northern forests), swamps and grasslands.

-Some tigers live in tropical regions, in which the temperature is hot all year round; others live in temperate regions in which the land is covered by snow for part of the year.
+Most tigers live in tropical regions, in which the temperature is hot all year round.
+One isolated population remains in Siberia, in the Russian Far East.
+In this temperate region the land is covered by snow for part of the year.

 Tigers need a large area to provide them with the food and cover that they require.
 Because of this, they are vulnerable to habitat loss, particularly from deforestation.